How To Avoid Botulism When Canning At Home

 Canning your own is a great, and healthy idea, if you know what you’re doing.
 Here are pointers for avoiding botulism.

 Canning your own fruits and vegetables at home can be very enjoyable and has many benefits.
 But it can also bring an increased risk for foodborne illness.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“You can only contract food-borne botulism by eating a contaminated food.
-Foods that carry the botulinum toxin have usually been home-canned, home-bottled or poorly preserved.
+“You can only contract foodborne botulism for example by eating contaminated food that carries the botulinum toxin,” she says.
+“These have usually been home-canned, home-bottled or poorly preserved.”

 Sometimes the signs can show up as quickly as six hours or as late as 10 days.
-The more quickly the symptoms appear, the more severe the case will be.
+Generally the more quickly the symptoms appear, the more severe the case will be.